 Definitions

+Research is defined by the U,S. Department of Health and Human Services (HHS) as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”

+Responsible and Ethical Conduct of Research | National Institute of Food and Agriculture (usda.gov)

 Responsible Conduct of Research (RCR)

 The practice of scientific investigation with integrity."
 It involves the awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research.